sho-87/sensor-record/README.md

 Everything is functional, however, I'm in the process of 1) adding new features and 2) removing code/functionality specific to my use in the lab, with the goal of making the app more generally applicable.

-I've also written a Python package called `gaitdynamics`, which can be found [here](https://github.com/sho-87/gaitdynamics).
+I've also written a Python package called `sensormotion`, which can be found [here](https://github.com/sho-87/sensormotion).
 It contains various functions to help with peak detection and calculation of gait parameters from accelerometry.